 These can be viewed online or downloaded the PDF below.

 Barefoot have also created some fantastic online games for children to explore.
 These fun activities are Barefoot inspired and apply computational thinking concepts to promote learning while playing.
 Head to the Barefoot website for more information (you may need to scroll to the bottom of the web page to find the games).

 When you can do it well, touch typing is the fastest way to write.
 Many people quickly learn to touch type faster than they can write with a pen.
 The important things to remember are:

 ■ Always rest your wrists on the desk.

-It's important not to look at your hands when you are learning to type.
-The best way to ensure that you don't look at your hands is to cover them up - you can make a simple box out of cardboard or wood to cover both the keys and your hands.
+It is important not to look at your hands when you are learning to type.
+The best way to ensure that you do not look at your hands is to cover them up - you can make a simple box out of cardboard or wood to cover both the keys and your hands.

 You do not have to create an account with code.org to use their projects but you will not be able to save your project.
 Speak to a trusted adult at home if you want to create an account together.

 With Scratch, you can program your own interactive stories, games, and animations — and share your creations with others in the online community.